How We Bypassed Google’s Two-Step Verification

 TL;DR - An attacker can bypass Google's two-step login verification, reset a user's master password, and otherwise gain full account control, simply by capturing a user's application-specific password (ASP).

 (With all due respect to Google's "Good to Know" ad campaign)

-Google’s 2-step verification makes for an interesting case study in some of the challenges that go with such a wide-scale, comprehensive deployment of strong authentication.
+Google’s 2-step verification makes for an interesting customer story in some of the challenges that go with such a wide-scale, comprehensive deployment of strong authentication.
 To make 2-step verification usable for all of their customers (and to bootstrap it into their rather expansive ecosystem without breaking everything), Google’s engineers had to make a few compromises.
 In particular, with 2-step verification came a notion of “Application-Specific Passwords” (ASPs).

 Some months ago, we found a way to bypass Google's 2-step verification by (ab)using their ASPs to gain full control over Google accounts, completely circumventing Google’s 2-step verification process.
 We communicated how we bypassed Google's two-step verification to their security team, and recently heard back from them that they had implemented some changes to mitigate the most serious of the threats we’d uncovered.
 Here’s what we found:

 Generally, once you turn on 2-step verification, Google asks you to create a separate Application-Specific Password for each application you use (hence “Application-Specific”) that doesn’t support logins using 2-step verification.
 Then, you use that ASP in place of your actual password.
 In more-concrete terms, you create ASPs for most client applications that don’t use a web-based login: email clients using IMAP and SMTP (Apple Mail, Thunderbird, etc.); chat clients communicating over XMPP (Adium, Pidgin, etc.), and calendar applications that sync using CalDAV (iCal, etc.).